aniru-dh21/Prisma-Sqlite/README.md

 # Building a Node.js Database using Prisma and SQLite

+Prisma is a modern ORM (Object-Relational-Mapping tool) that works with Node.js and TypeScript.

 ## Requirements to build the project

 - Node.js (12.2 or higher)